natasky/kakoune-multi-file/README.md

 If a file was modified on disk after its contents were collected by `multi-file-from-grep`, then `multi-file-apply` will refuse to apply any change to it.

+As with any action that modifies multiple files directly on disk, be sure to check in any existing changes to source control before starting.

 ## Setup